 The Senior Study Centre (SSC) is a dedicated and holistic learning space which focuses on supporting, inspiring, and mentoring our Higher School Certificate students.
-The SSC aims to enrich and enhance student success in achievement through efforts of developing effective study habits, assisting students in prioritising, and working towards achieving their personal learning goals, and monitoring student academic and tertiary education progress.
+The SSC aims to enrich and enhance student success in achievement through efforts of developing effective study habits, assisting students in prioritising, and working towards achieving their personal learning goals, and monitoring student academic and tertiary education progress, and have some fun along the way.